grantseltzer/blog/content/recipes/miami-rolls.md

 ```

 ```
 - In a large bowl, stir to combine yeast with 15g of sugar and 3/4 cup of warm water.
-Let sit for ~5 minutes until bubbly and active.
+Let sit until bubbly and active.

+- While yeast is activating, measure out the rest of your ingredients.

 - Whisk oil into yeast.

 - Whisk 2 large eggs + 2 yolk into mixture, one at a time.
+Reserve egg whites for washing the top.

-- Whisk sugar, salt, and Annatto powder into mixture a little a time.
+- Whisk sugar, salt, and Annatto powder into mixture a little a time until fully combined.

 - Gradually add flour a little at time until the dough holds together well enough to knead with hands.